MyGet/MyGetDocs/Docs.Site/Docs/Reference/MyGet-Enterprise.markdown

 By default, MyGet closes sessions after 2 hours.
 If it is required to close a session after a shorter time period, it can be specified here.
 Many teams use this feature to logout users after, for example, 15 minutes of inactivity.

+### Feed creation

+Creating feeds can be limited to Enterprise administrators.
+When enabled, non-administrative users will see a message that they should contact an Enterprise administrator in order to create a feed.

 ## Users

 The users section allows for user management.
 It is possible to create new users, as well as manage roles, manage quota for a user, send a password reset e-mail or delete a user.